 Are There Any Downsides to Using Attractants?

-There really aren’t any downsides to speaking of using scent, it’s just an additional tool you can use to entice more fish to bite.
-For beginner bass anglers, who are just learning about where the find bass and how to work their lures, it is particularly important.
+There really aren’t any downsides to speaking of using scent; it’s just an additional tool you can use to entice more fish to bite.
+For beginner bass anglers who are just learning about where to find bass and how to work their lures, it is particularly important.

 Why Use an Attractant?

 While you don’t need attractants to catch fish, there are certainly times when there is a difference in catch rates when you start using them on a given day.
 These can be days when the fishing is particularly tough, and you really have to entice fish to eat by giving them something different that they normally might not sense.

 Sometimes, all it takes to turn things around is something like an attractant to give you an extra edge, and if it doesn’t affect your fishing in a negative way, why not give it a shot?

 In simple terms, do what it says on the tin.
 The trick is in choosing the attractant that suits you – gel attractants require you to smear the fish attractant on the lure, whereas, with a spray attractant, you can hang the lure from the line and give it a squirt.